 There are several error messages that you can encounter.

-You will encounter this error when if you don’t set your start and destination bus stops.
-When this error comes up, click OK and select your bus stops either from the drop down menus or the map.
+You will encounter this error when if you didn’t set your start and destination bus stops.
+When this error comes up, click OK and select your bus stops either from the drop down menus or on the map.

-You will encounter this error if there is something wrong with the timetable in question.
-If you get this error, ask for help.
+You will encounter this error when the timetable file is broken and can not be loaded.
+To solve the problem deploy the appropriate timetable file again

-You will enconter this error if the program could not find a journey between the selected stops after or before the specified time.
+You will enconter this error if the journey between the selected stops for the specified time does not exist.

 This error message will come up if initially program failed to load the data from the source.
 This error message is not inclueded in the tourists manual.
 If you are having trouble loading any data, contact the developer.